 (Hoodoo, who do you think you’re fooling?...)

-“Like you’re going bowling”—in a Pindoras team jacket and regulation shoes, with a mask from that Halloween tournament at the Red Devil Bowl where everybody’d wound up looking like Mr. Dimancheff.
+“Like you’re going bowling”—in a Pindoras team jacket and regulation shoes, with a mask from the Halloween tournament at the Red Devil Bowl where everybody’d wound up looking like Mr. Dimancheff.

 “Maybe we oughta.
-Might just as well,” grumbled Susie, since her Punkin’ Patrick had opted out of the bal masqué.
-Same went for Jed Wainwright, whom Tina Korva was dating; so Susie and Tina were being taken to the Shoreward Club by Jacuzzi Jake and Thirsty K. “Sure you won’t come with us, Lo?
+Might just as well,” grumbled Susie, since Punkin’ Patrick Baxter had opted out of the bal masqué.
+Same went for Jed Wainwright, whom Tina Korva was dating; so Susie and Tina were being taken to the Shoreward Club by Jacuzzi Jake and Thirsty Kirsten.
+“Sure you won’t come with us, Lo?
 There’s room in Jake’s car—”

 “I’ve got a ride coming.
 Go wait for yours downstairs.”